NEOC's Bring-your-own-map (BYOM) courses allow "punching" by smartphone. This article explains how to use it.

 You will need a smartphone that can access the internet while you're in the woods.
 Also, you may need to install an app to read QR codes.

+A QR code is a way of entering a web address into your phone's browser.
 Reading a QR code is generally as simple as pointing your phone's camera at the "mottled square" symbol (and maybe clicking a prompt to visit the encoded website).

 Test your phone on this QR code, which will load the NEOC homepage in your phone's browser: